A41900/physics-ball/docs/architecture.md

 ## Current Status

-The project is in a **hybrid state**:
+The project has completed its initial transition to a **data + systems architecture**:

-- Player rendering is fully migrated to RenderSystem
+- Rendering is fully decoupled from entities
-- Platform and obstacle rendering are in progress
+- Flow controllers are isolated from gameplay logic
+- Themes centralize all visual configuration

-- Some legacy rendering paths still exist intentionally
+Some areas are still intentionally evolving.

-This state is temporary and controlled.

 ---

 ## Open Architectural Questions

-- Should `RenderableEntity` be removed entirely?
-- Should all rendering remain DOM-based?
+- Should rendering remain DOM-based long-term?
 - How far should systems be generalized?
-- When to stop abstracting and ship features?
+- When does abstraction stop serving learning goals?
+- Which future features justify additional complexity?

-These questions are intentionally left open and revisited as the project evolves.
+These questions remain open and are revisited as the project evolves.